-Eligible students submitted their three-page pre-proposals on November 20, 2019.
-Approximately 40 teams will be selected as finalists to participate in the full proposal round, based on judges' scores and feedback.
+Eligible students submitted their three-page pre-proposals on November 18, 2021.
+We estimate that 20-30 teams will be selected as finalists to participate in the full proposal round, based on judges' scores and feedback.
 All pre-proposal teams receive detailed feedback from the judges, regardless of whether or not they are selected as finalists.
-All pre-proposal applicants will be notified in December 2019 regarding their status for the final round.
+All pre-proposal applicants will be notified in early January 2022 regarding their status for the final round.